EPERLab/CLEW/docs/fichas/09_Extraction.rst

 FixCost[r,t,y]
 ---------

 The fix cost is given in MUS$ per km3.
-In this case, the model assumes a 43% of the capital cost as the fixed cost.
+This information is based on international sources and projects of the Costa Rican Institute of Aqueducts and Sewers (AYA).

 .. table::
    :align:   center